 Who We Are

 Camp Discovery is a 501(c) 3 non-profit organization.
-Our mission is to engage and inspire through discovery in nature.
+Our mission is to engage and inspire through discovery in science and nature.

 Many children today do not have opportunities to learn through first-hand experiences in Nature, spending much of their time indoors behind a screen.
 Yet, our children are the stewards of our future and will be responsible for the ecological health of our planet.
 Camp Discovery's programs sow the seeds for lifelong learning and stewardship by allowing children to reclaim moments of wonder and discovery that have vanished from childhood; moments that are an integral part of shaping who we become as adults.

 From school and youth groups to families and community organizations, there is something for everyone at Camp Discovery!
 Situated on 116 scenic acres of forests, fields, creeks and streams in Blythewood, the campus provides an ideal outdoor learning environment for year-round exploration and hands-on learning.
 Our nature-based programs provides real-world learning to enrich both minds and hearts for the health and well-being of people, our community and planet.

 Since 1985, Camp Discovery has reached more than 15,000 children and youth from across the Midlands through hands-on learning experiences in Nature.